 COVID-19 is having widespread impacts on the health and wellbeing of young people

 When compared to the previous report from October 2020, young people surveyed were significantly more concerned about maintaining their physical health, the health and wellbeing of loved ones and feeling lonely and isolated.
 Contrary to popular media messaging that young people feel immune to the disease or don’t care about it, our survey showed more than half of young people were fearful of catching the virus.
 This was similar to the level of concern regarding catching the virus shown in the previous report.

-Additionally, half of responders were feeling worried about the impact of the pandemic on their schooling, slightly under half were missing extracurricular activities and arguing more with family, and one-third were feeling bored.
+Additionally, half of the responders were feeling worried about the impact of the pandemic on their schooling, slightly under half were missing extracurricular activities and arguing more with family, and one-third were feeling bored.

 Finally, when compared to the October 2020 report, the young people responding to this survey were twice as likely to report concerns about strains on caring responsibilities.

-Covid-19 is having a substantial impact on young people’s mental health
+COVID-19 is having a substantial impact on young people’s mental health

-Seven in ten young people said that Covid-19 is impacting their mental health or emotional wellbeing.
+Seven in ten young people said that COVID-19 is impacting their mental health or emotional wellbeing.